Serpent03/Explain-a-Plot-Badly/README.md

 # Explain-a-Plot-Badly-API
-A API which explains Movie plots in a Bad way
+An API which explains Movie plots in a Bad way